 What happens during a government shutdown?
 7 things you should know

-The Senate voted Monday to re-open the government, clearing the way for the House and President Trump to approve the temporary spending bill to keep the government open until Feb.
+President Trump gave his final stamp of approval Monday after the House and Senate passed a temporary spending bill to fund the government through Feb.
 8.

 "I am pleased that Democrats in Congress have come to their senses and are now willing to fund our great military, border patrol, first responders and insurance for vulnerable children,” Trump said in a written statement.